 Where to celebrate Lohri in India?

-Significance: One of the most important festivals of India that is widely celebrated in almost every region with different names and rituals, Makar Sankranti is basically a harvest festival that is celebrated in honor of the Sun God.
+Significance: One of the most important festivals of India that is widely celebrated in almost every region with different names and rituals, Makar Sankranti is basically a harvest festival that is celebrated in honour of the Sun God.
 It is basically a celebration of the change of seasons that marks the last day of the solstice.

 Where to celebrate this harvest festival in India?